-The graph shown in Figure 2 below compares the breakdown of the October 2017 tariff with the breakdown of the previous tariff set at April 2016 and demonstrates that the wholesale cost element of the tariff has increased as a result of forecast wholesale costs being higher than those forecast at April 2016.
-As highlighted above, the level of the over recovery position has resulted in the increase to tariff (given increase in forecast wholesale costs versus those at April 2016) being less than if there were no over recovery or an under recovery.
+The graph shown in Figure 2 below compares the breakdown of the October 2018 tariff with the breakdown of the previous tariff set at October 2017 and demonstrates that the wholesale energy cost element of the tariff has increased substantially as a result of forecast wholesale energy costs being higher than those forecast at October 2017.

-Figure 2 - Breakdown of October 2017 tariff costs compared with a breakdown of the previous tariff costs
+Figure 2 - Breakdown of October 2018 tariff costs compared with a breakdown of the previous tariff costs

-Figure 3 below shows the breakdown in the average annual domestic bill for Power NI consumers for the last two years and illustrates the variation caused by various components of the tariff.
+Figure 3 below shows the breakdown in the average annual domestic bill for Power NI consumers for the last four years and illustrates the variation caused by various components of the tariff.
 As expected, it can be seen that the variations in the tariffs are largely driven by variations in the wholesale cost component of Power NI costs.

 The average annual bill amounts have been calculated based on the standard domestic tariff set at each tariff review (including VAT) and are based on an average annual consumption of 3,200 kWh as has been used in previous years.
-Figure 3 shows that the annual bill based on a usage of 3,200 based on a credit customer (non direct debit) on the standard tariff will be £497 inclusive of VAT.
-This compares with a previous equivalent annual bill (based on the tariff set at April 2016) of £470.
-On this basis, customers will pay on average £27 more per annum.
+Figure 3 shows that the annual bill based on a usage of 3,200 based on a credit customer (non direct debit) on the standard tariff will be £565 inclusive of VAT.
+This compares with a previous equivalent annual bill (based on the tariff set at April 2016) of £497.
+On this basis, customers will pay on average £68 more per annum.